-- 1. The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area shall give at least four (4) days public notice for any meeting or workshop that the public may participate in, except in the case of an emergency. - 2.
-Proper notice includes: - A. The date, time, and place of the event; - B. A brief description of the purpose of the event; and - C. A copy of the agenda may be obtained by calling 352.955.2200, visiting the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area website at www.ncfrpc.org (click on Metropolitan Transportation Planning), or by visiting in person the office of the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area during regular business hours, Monday through Friday 8:00 a.m. to 5:00 p.m., to 2009 NW 67th Place, Gainesville, FL.
+"Regular and special meetings shall be publicly noticed at least seven (7) calendar days prior to such meeting.
+The notice shall provide the date, time, and place, a brief description of the purpose of the meeting and the address where interested person may obtain a copy of the agenda."

+A copy of the agenda may be obtained by calling 352.955.2200, visiting the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area website at www.ncfrpc.org (click on Metropolitan Transportation Planning), or by visiting in person the office of the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area during regular business hours, Monday through Friday 8:00 a.m. to 5:00 p.m., to 2009 NW 67th Place, Gainesville, FL.
 For accommodations for persons with disabilities, please contact Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area at 352.955.2200.